spencer-owens/catch-a-case/docs/new-project-setup.md

 1. `o1`
 ```
 Use @project-overview.md to create a document called `user-stories.md`.
-This document should consider four types of users:
-Customers
-Agents (employees)
-Admins
-Unauthenticated Users
+This should be a comprehensive breakdown of the different user types and their needs for our project.

 Think step by step about these four user types and their needs.
 For each role: